morganpurdy/100-day-challenge/README.md

 ## Day 53
 Yesterday I was able to get some coding in but wasn't able to log about it.
 I just went through a few more Codecademy javascript lessons.
 Wasn't much but better than nothing!
 The next couple of days I have a visitor in town so won't really log anything during those days but I should be back at the end of the week ready to get back into it!

+## Day 58
+I think it's day 58 at least!
+I got behind because I had a visitor in town last week, but I tried to get back on the coding train today.
+I did some more Codecademy lessons on Javascript.
+What I thought was interesting was I learned about the conditional/ternary operator, which FreeCodeCamp did not teach in it's lessons so far.
+I don't know how widely this operator is used, but seems like it could be useful!